dew01ke/js-steam-web-auth/README.md

 # Steam Web Authenticator Library

-A dead simple library that allows you to get 2FA codes to authenticate to Steam using your secret key (identitySecret).
+A dead simple library that allows you to get 2FA codes to authenticate to Steam using your Secret Key (identitySecret).

 ## Methods